xinyadu/doc_event_role/README.md

 ## Model Code

-We include a sample output file in the folder.
-More to come.
+We also include a sample output file in the folder.

 ## Citation